-Did you know that approximately 40-50% of marriages in the United States end in divorce?
-As couples navigate through the emotional and logistical aspects of separation, it’s easy to overlook the significant impact it can have on retirement planning.
-However, taking proactive steps to reassess and adjust your retirement strategy is crucial to ensure financial security in your golden years.
+Did you know that around 40-50% of marriages in the United States end in divorce?
+While couples deal with the emotional and practical aspects of separation, it’s important not to neglect the substantial effect it can have on retirement planning.
+Taking proactive measures to reevaluate and modify your retirement strategy is essential for securing financial stability in your later years.

 After divorce, it is essential to create a new financial plan for retirement.
 This involves assessing your current expenses, estimating your retirement income needs, and adjusting your investment strategy accordingly.
 Consider replacing 70% to 90% of your pre-retirement income.
 If you have guaranteed benefits like Social Security, aim for 70%; otherwise, aim for 90%.
 Consulting a certified financial planner can help you create a retirement plan tailored to your needs and goals.